Original Mallet Options

 When selecting a mallet the three main options to consider are overall length and weight and type of shaft.

 We’ve used a range of grips over the years but the best grip yet is the Mazon brand used predominantly on Hockey sticks.
 These are extremely comfortable, lightweight, and long lasting.
-They’re available in a black, blue, purple, silver or lime and can be purchased as spare grips in the croquet accessories section.
+They’re available in a black, blue, purple, silver, lime or pink and can be purchased as spare grips in the croquet accessories section.

 We make wooden, fibre glass and Carbon shafts.